 Peace Corps Response positions are open to returned Volunteers or U.S. citizens with significant professional and technical experience.

-• 2-3 years of experience in project management
+• Three years of professional experience in project management in the STEM field

 The Peace Corps embraces and leverages the diversity of its volunteers as a reflection of America's diversity.
 Peace Corps Response is committed to reflecting the diversity of the United States in the professionals we send into the field to support the mission of world peace and friendship.
 Applicants with diverse backgrounds are encouraged to apply.

 - Mexico may not be able to support Volunteers with the following medical conditions: ongoing counseling.

 - The following medication(s) are not permitted for legal or cultural reasons: Adderall.

 - Volunteers who should avoid the following food(s) may not be able to serve: none identified.